-- DRESS APPROPRIATELY: It can become quite chilly during spring, fall and winter nights, particularly at star party sites away from the city.
-Bring a coat, gloves, hat and extra clothing with you just in case it becomes cooler than you anticipate.
+- DRESS APPROPRIATELY: It can become much cooler than you think during spring, fall and winter nights.
+Bring a coat, gloves, hat, extra clothing and especially heavy socks & boots with you just in case it becomes colder than you anticipate.

 - NO LITTERING: If you brought it, take it with you when you leave.
 Please, do not to leave anything on the walls of the observatory and search the area before leaving to check for items you may have dropped.
 If you have trash, please dispose of it in one of the trash cans in the observatory.